-My analysis has more factual foundations compared to popular conspiracy theories like the Lizard People aka “Reptilians” are Running the World or the Attacks on 9/11 was an inside job, etc.
+My analysis has more factual foundations than popular conspiracy theories like the Lizard People, aka “Reptilians,” are Running the World, or the Attacks on 9/11 was an inside job, etc.

 Along with the mollycoddling of the younger generations not to be afraid of risk to the arrogance in the pundit’s bullish pronouncements, I feel vindicated speculating about the powers that rule on Wall Street.

-In 2007 it was clear to almost everyone that it was time for a change at the white house.
-Traditional thinking was the Republicans could not win in 2008, because a two-term administration seldom wins a third term for the same party.
+In 2007 it was clear to almost everyone that it was time for a white house change.
+Traditional thinking was the Republicans could not win in 2008 because a two-term administration seldom wins a third term for the same party.

-Some say the powers that the Treasury’s connections to Wall Street in 07 pumped the market up in 2007 in the face of the growing sub-prime debt bubble with the goal of dumping the news events going into the 2008 election.
+Some say the powers that the Treasury’s connections to Wall Street in 07 pumped the market up in 2007 in the face of the growing sub-prime debt bubble to dump the news events going into the 2008 election.
 Their goal was dumping a bear market, one that turned into the WFC, in the lap of the Democrats, believing if not hoping the Dems would not be able to deal with it.
 They almost got their wish.

-So the question is can the “powers that be,” (PTB) feeling their power coming under treat, keep what remains of the bull market pegged at these higher levels?
+So the question is, can the “powers that be” (PTB), feeling their power coming under threat, keep what remains of the bull market pegged at these higher levels?
 Because to help Republicans stay in power, the economy is the only positive factor they have to sell in the mid-term election.

-Given the weight of the evidence, a secondary peak after the January 26 high should be happening in current time frame yet they (PTB) have the averages on a trade war yo-yo.
+Given the evidence’s weight, a secondary peak after the January 26 high should be happening in the current time frame, yet they (PTB) have the averages on a trade war yo-yo.

 Now they are trying to push through more tax cuts to encourage more share buybacks to keep the market inflated.